← All posts

 wait

 They share the proxy but are otherwise completely isolated from each other.
+This is how I run automated code review workflows and GitHub-issue-to-production pipelines across multiple repos at the same time.

-API Key Instead of OAuth
+API key instead of OAuth

 If you prefer API key authentication over OAuth: